 Britto Vincent never planned to become a Chavittunadakam artist.
-But one unexpected opportunity set him on a path that would make him a performer, writer and guardian of one of Kerala’s most treasured art forms.
+But an unexpected opportunity set him on a path that would make him a performer, writer and guardian of one of Kerala’s most treasured art forms.

 Some careers are carefully planned.
 Others emerge from unexpected turns.
 For Britto Vincent, one of Kerala’s most respected Chavittunadakam artists and writers, a chance visit to a rehearsal ground in Fort Kochi changed the course of his life.
+Britto is now known to us as a performer, playwright, teacher, organiser and cultural activist.
+He has received numerous honours for his contributions to Chavittunadakam.

 Born in 1964 in Fort Kochi, Britto grew up surrounded by Chavittunadakam.
 During his childhood, the art form flourished across the coastal belt.
 Within a small radius of his home, nearly twenty groups and dozens of theatre troupes regularly staged productions.